Utah State Tree - Quaking Aspen

 Representative Brad R. Wilson, floor sponsor of S.B.
 41, believes the quaking aspen is an appropriate symbol for Utah.
 "The aspen stems grow from roots of older trees," Wilson said.
 "This creates a very important metaphor that we could connect to Utah as these children of the parents grow and are very prolific."
 It passed 54 to 19 in the House of Representatives on February 19, 2014.

 Governor Gary R. Herbert signed the bill on March 26, 2014 at Monroe Elementary in front of the students who inspired the change.
 The governor signed the bill with 13 pens made from quaking aspen while sitting on a chair and at a desk made from the tree, as well.
+On May 13, 2014 the quaking aspen officially became the Utah state tree.

 The Trembling Giant, or Pando (Latin for "I spread"), is a a single clone of quaking aspen connected by one, massive underground root system.
 Pando's root system of Pando is estimated to be 80,000 years old, making it one of oldest known living organisms on earth.
 It encompassed approximately 106 acres and is estimated to weigh in excess of 13 million pounds.
 Pando is located 1 mile southwest of Fish Lake on SR-25 in Fishlake National Forest.